Chromatic Alpha Complexes: Persistent Homology of Chromatic Alpha Complexes

 \subsubsection{Homology with $\mathbb{Z}/2 \mathbb{Z}$ Coefficients}

-Homology is an algebraic framework that defines and counts holes in a shape.
-We keep the formalism to a minimum by limiting ourselves to simplicial complexes and $\Zspace / 2\Zspace$ coefficients.
+Loosely speaking, homology is an algebraic framework that defines and counts holes in a shape.
 Given a simplicial complex, $K$, a \emph{$p$-chain} is a subset of $p$-simplices.
 The \emph{sum} of two $p$-chains is the symmetric difference of the two sets: if a $p$-simplex belongs to both chains, the two copies erase each other, as $1+1 = 0$ in modulo-$2$ arithmetic.
 The \emph{boundary} of a $p$-simplex is the set of $(p-1)$-dimensional faces, which is a $(p-1)$-chain.
 The $p$-chains with the sum operation form a group, $\Cgroup{p}{K}$, and the \emph{boundary operator}, $\partial_p \colon \Cgroup{p}{K} \to \Cgroup{p-1}{K}$, maps a $p$-chain to the sum of its simplices' boundaries.
 A~\emph{$p$-cycle} is a $p$-chain with empty boundary, a \emph{filling} of this $p$-cycle is a $(p+1)$-chain whose boundary is the $p$-cycle, and a \emph{$p$-boundary} is a $p$-cycle for which there exits a filling.
-Since every $p$-boundary is a $p$-cycle, the $p$-boundaries are a subgroup of the $p$-cycles, which are a subgroup of the $p$-chains: $\Bgroup{p}{K} \subseteq \Zgroup{p}{K} \subseteq \Cgroup{p}{K}$.
-Two $p$-cycles are \emph{homologuous} if their sum has a filling or, equivalently, adding a $p$-boundary to one $p$-cycle gives the other $p$-cycle.
-Being homologuous is an equivalence relation, whose equivalence classes are the elements of the \emph{$p$-th homology group}: $\Hgroup{p}{K} = \Zgroup{p}{K} / \Bgroup{p}{K}$.
+The $p$-boundaries and the $p$-cycles form groups by themselves, and since every $p$-boundary is a $p$-cycle, and every $p$-cycle is a $p$-chain, we get three nested groups: $\Bgroup{p}{K} \subseteq \Zgroup{p}{K} \subseteq \Cgroup{p}{K}$.
+Two $p$-cycles are \emph{homologous} if their sum has a filling or, equivalently, adding a $p$-boundary to one $p$-cycle gives the other $p$-cycle.
+Being homologous is an equivalence relation, whose equivalence classes are the elements of the \emph{$p$-th homology group}: $\Hgroup{p}{K} = \Zgroup{p}{K} / \Bgroup{p}{K}$.
 All mentioned groups are vector spaces, so the \emph{ranks} are their dimensions.
 Of particular importance is the \emph{$p$-th Betti number} of $K$, which is the rank of the $p$-th homology group: $\rank{\Hgroup{p}{K}} = \rank{\Zgroup{p}{K}} - \rank{\Bgroup{p}{K}}$.